Radon

 A common source of environmental radon is uranium-containing minerals in the ground.
 Radon can also occur in ground water, such as spring waters and hot springs.
 Radon trapped in permafrost may be released by climate-change-induced thawing of permafrosts, and radon may also be released into groundwater and the atmosphere following seismic events leading to earthquakes, which has led to its investigation in the field of earthquake prediction.
 It is possible to test for radon in buildings, and to use techniques such as sub-slab depressurization for mitigation.

 Epidemiological studies have shown a clear association between breathing high concentrations of radon and incidence of lung cancer.
 Radon is a contaminant that affects indoor air quality worldwide.
 Because radon is denser than air it accumulates in basements and crawlspaces under dwellings.

 According to the United States Environmental Protection Agency (EPA), radon is the second most frequent cause of lung cancer, after cigarette smoking, causing 21,000 lung cancer deaths per year in the United States.
 About 2,900 of these deaths occur among people who have never smoked.
 While radon is the second most frequent cause of lung cancer, it is the number one cause among non-smokers, according to EPA policy-oriented estimates.
 Significant uncertainties exist for the health effects of low-dose exposures.
 Due to local differences in geology, the level of exposure to radon gas differs by location.

 Characteristics

-Emission spectrum of radon, photographed by Ernest Rutherford in 1908.
-Numbers at the side of the spectrum are wavelengths.
-The middle spectrum is of radium emanation (radon), while the outer two are of helium (added to calibrate the wavelengths).